mindstorm38/portablemc/README.md

 if your session is nor cached or valid you will be asked for the password for every launch.

 **Note that** your password is not saved!
-Only the token is saved (the official launcher also do that) in the file `portablemc_tokens` in the main directory (an argument maybe change this location in the future).
+Only the token is saved (the official launcher also do that) in the file `portablemc_tokens` in the main directory (an argument may change this location in the future).

 ### Offline mode